arelate/theo/README.md

 ## Installing theo

-To install theo you'll need a Go installed on your machine.
+To install theo you'll need Go installed on your machine.
 Please follow [official instructions](https://go.dev/doc/install) to do that.

 When Go is properly installed, you can then run `go install github.com/arelate/theo@latest` to install the latest available version of theo.

+Alternatively theo can be compiled from source.
+For example to compile for Steam Deck (on another operating system):

+`GOOS=linux GOARCH=amd64 go build -o theo`

 ## Configure theo to connect to vangogh